ibexa/documentation-developer/docs/guide/data_migration.md

 bin/console ibexa:migrations:generate --type=content --mode=create
 ```

-This will generate file containing all your content objects.
+This generates a file containing all Content items.
 Below you can see part of the output of the default Ibexa DXP installation.

 ``` yaml